kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 3. Notice the total number of resources: **20**

 > ⭐ Notice: <br>
-> The total number of resources are the ones which are connected to Security Center and NOT the total number of resources that you have in your subscriptions/s.
+> The total number of resources are the ones which are connected to the Security Center and NOT the total number of resources that you have in your subscriptions/s.

 4. Notice the number of **unhealthy resources: 14** (resources with active recommendations based on the selected filter)